JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/project_setup/index.md

 ![step5](./steps/step5.png)

-Once, the interpreter has been configured, I am going to click on **Create**.
+Once the interpreter has been configured, I am going to click on **Create**.

 Our project got successfully bootstrapped.
 PyCharm has generated two files:  ```main.py``` and ```test_main.http```